CIROH-UA/ciroh-ua_website/docs/products/tethysportal/index.md

 4. Make sure the **name** of the **resource** is the same as the **name** of the **learning module**.
 5. Make the resource public.

-After following these steps, you will be able to see your learning module:
+After following these steps, you will be able to see your learning module

 ### Resources